Woolloongabba

 Woolloongabba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 57 projects likely affecting the region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 57 projects likely impacting the area.
 Notable projects include Cross River Rail - Woolloongabba Station, Silk Lane Development, East Brisbane State School Redevelopment & Vertical School Expansion, and The Carter by Mosaic.
-Relevant projects are listed below.
+Below is a list of projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.